 Building for Host Platform

-To use Qt Safe Renderer and its examples on your host platform, you need to build the following projects:
+Qt Safe Renderer and its examples are built via the following projects:

 |Project||Description||.pro file name||Path|

 |Qt Safe Renderer||When you build Qt Safe Renderer, the Qt Safe Renderer plugins and Qt Safe Tools are built and installed under the current kit in Qt Creator (that is, the Qt version that you use for building the projects).||qtsaferenderer.pro||<Qt installation directory>/Src/QtSafeRenderer-<version>|